khadeer0503/Corten-Group/README.md

 # Corten-Group
-Website of the Corten group PTY LTD
+Website of the Corten Group PTY LTD-Developed using WordPress

 I have included the zip file because the file seams does not contain files in it.Maximum has the folders and inside it contain files but seems not taking the wordpress files ...best to download the zip file.